 Please note: iTickets is not a streaming host.
 This article gives general tips that are meant to be helpful.
 We accept no responsibility for issues that are unrelated to our service or technology, and the information below may not be applicable in some situations.

 How does this work?

 If you purchase a ticket for a live stream, you will receive a link once your order is processed.
-Any time after this, you can click the link to test that you have access.
+For most events it will be sent immediately in your receipt email.
+Other-times you receipt email will note that it will be sent at a later time.
+Any time you can click the link to test that you have access.
 We recommend doing this in advance, not at the time of the event.

 For some events, testing in advance may require that you log in at iTickets.com with your email and password.
 (After logging in, you may need to click the original link again.)
 On the day of the event, these links will activate and no longer require your password.